binomial14/Excellent_computer_program_project/README.md

 | 15   | 12/20 |  |
 | 16   | 12/27 |  |
 | 17   | 01/03 | Demo or Contest (暫定)                                   |

+## How to use github
+### Creating New Folders
+1. Click "Create new file".
+2. Before naming the new file, add folder name, enter a slash
+3. Enter the new file's name.
+### Uploading Files
+1. Choose a folder.
+2. Click "Upload new files" to upload.
+P.S.
+Allowed to upload several files simultaneously.
+P.S.
+Remember to click the green button at the bottom of the page **"Commit changes"**!